About

 For literary and creative work:

-Jewish Currents is currently closed to unsolicited fiction and poetry.
-We will read unsolicited poetry sent during the month of June.
-Please send a short cover letter and 1–6 poems.
+Jewish Currents is currently closed to unsolicited fiction.
+We only read unsolicited poetry sent during the month of June.
+Please send a short cover letter and 1–6 unpublished poems.
 We accept creative nonfiction sparingly, and only with a draft in hand.
 We are open for comic submissions.

 If you are a visual artist or illustrator and would like to be considered for our print issue, please send an email with the subject line “Art – Your Name” and include a link to your website.